INTALIO/zimbra9FOSS/readme.md

 We do not create patches ourselves, we use the official Zimbra repository.
 If you want, you can use compiled version of Zimbra 9 FOSS by INTALIO, that is available on www.zintalio.com or make compilation yourself using our files.

+Changes to the Zimbra build process are in this repository - just overwrite the files downloaded from the Zimbra orignal repository.
+These changes do two things:
+1. Adds Intalio repository with zimbra-patch package during Zimbra instalation.
+2. Sends notification (thank you) to Intalio. (you can skip it with --skip-notify parameter)

+With Zimbra 9 FOSS by INTALIO you can install Zimbra FOSS with the latest patch.

 ### What we guarantee
 Always up-to-date Zimbra 9 FOSS version with patches.
 Always free of charge!